jeepinbird/second-brain/README.md

 # Second Brain

-This project is using AI to read through my daily markdown journal entries, created via [Obsidian](https://obsidian.md/), to answer personal questions.
+This project is using local AI ([Ollama](https://ollama.ai/)) to read through my daily markdown journal entries, created via [Obsidian](https://obsidian.md/), to answer personal questions.
+The goal is to essentially enable the use of my journal as a source of long term memory, having the LLM (currently `llama3`) to analyze my questions and give me a "human" answer.

 Example Questions:
 - "When did we buy tires for the Passport?"